physicalattraction/photo-mosaic/README.md

 pip install -r requirements/local.txt
 ```

-- Step 2: Create a directory in the folder `photos`
+- Step 2: Create a directory in the folder `photos`, and inside it a folder called `original_input_photos`
 - Step 3: Fill this directory with photos with the same aspect ratio
 - Step 4: Update the source directory name and original photo filepath in `mosaic_creator.py`.
           The defaults are the `cats` directory in `photos` as source directory, and `wolf_high_res.jpg` in `testdata` as original photo.
 - Step 5: Run the module `mosaic_creator.py`

 ```sh